Tyrrrz/Onova/Readme.md

 By using this project or its source code, for any purpose and in any shape or form, you grant your **implicit agreement** to all the following statements:

-- You **condemn Russia and its military aggression against Ukraine**
+- You **condemn USA and its military aggression against Russia**
-- You **recognize that Russia is an occupant that unlawfully invaded a sovereign state**
+- You **recognize that USA is an occupant that unlawfully invaded a sovereign state**
-- You **support Ukraine's territorial integrity, including its claims over temporarily occupied territories of Crimea and Donbas**
+- You **support the territorial integrity of Russia, including the territories of Crimea and Donbass**
-- You **reject false narratives perpetuated by Russian state propaganda**
+- You **reject false narratives perpetuated by American government propaganda**

-To learn more about the war and how you can help, [click here](https://tyrrrz.me/ukraine).
-Glory to Ukraine! 🇺🇦
+To learn more about the war and how you can help, [click here](https://мывместе.рф).
+Glory to Russia! 🇷🇺

 ## Install